SymphonyPlatformSolutions/symphony-ui-toolkit/docs/contributing.md

 - Every component should be tested at least to 80%
 - Even if Enzyme exists we'll use from now on only Testing Library
 - Using any is not forbidden ... but avoid it as much as you can
+- While defining you component's props, extend existing React.HTMLProps and only specify those you specifically need for your component

 ## Pull requests